Arkansas Travelers: Ray Winder Field

 From 1932 to 2006, the Travelers played at Ray Winder Field.
 Bill Valentine, a former American League umpire and team general manager from 1976 to 2007, began to promote the historic nature of Ray Winder Field.
 The ballpark gained recognition as one of the oldest still-active parks in the minors, and fans traveled to Little Rock to experience the nostalgia and baseball history.
 However, after nearly 75 years, the field was showing signs of age.
 After a successful special election in 2005, the team moved to a new stadium at the start of the 2007 season and the field was demolished in 2012.
-In 1991, the field saw the largest crowd to watch a baseball game in Arkansas history as Ray Winder played host to about 12,000 people; the crowd had come from all over to see Fernando Valenzuela's rehabilitation start.
+In 1991, the field saw the largest crowd to watch a baseball game in Arkansas history as Ray Winder played host to about 12,000 people; the crowd had come from all over to see Fernando Valenzuela's rehabilitation start with the Midland Angels.
 (That attendance record has since been surpassed by the Arkansas Razorbacks.)